toksaitov/simple-dungeon-project/Readme.md

 The game should adhere to the best structured and procedural programming principles.
 You should strive to effectively utilize structured programming constructs such as selection constructs and loops.
 Additionally, endeavor to achieve procedural decomposition of your code into functions.
 Ensure consistent formatting in your code, adhering to coding style best practices, including proper naming, indentation, use of white spaces, blank lines, and comments.

-Use the provided [files](https://drive.google.com/file/d/1z5s3KgPg6p1eEv5OWEwB65_Of44786W4/view?usp=sharing) as a starting point for your game.
-You can modify the files as you see fit.

 Be creative, and ensure to implement the following essential elements in your project, as outlined below.

 ## Project #1